 Philosophy can bring into focus the hazy, confused, primitive thoughts of a scared, tortured and miserable child, or it can further sharpen, shine and polish the already skillful ideas of men and women that are always looking to improve upon the level of wisdom or success they already have.

-Wherever you are coming from, philosophy will take you somewhere you never expected.
+Wherever you are coming from, philosophy will take you somewhere you never expected and I guarantee it will save your life.
 Enjoy the ride.